dandi/handbook/docs/30_data_standards.md

 # Data Standards
 DANDI requires uploaded data to adhere to community data standards.
-These standards help data curators package all of the necessary metadata, and provide a uniform structure so that data can be more easily understood and reused by future users.
+These standards help data curators package all the necessary metadata and provide a uniform structure so that data can be more easily understood and reused by future users.
 DANDI also leverages these standards to provide features like data validation and automatic metadata extraction and search.
 DANDI currently supports two data standards:

 * For cellular neurophysiology, such as electrophysiology and optical physiology, use [Neurodata Without Borders (NWB)](https://www.nwb.org/nwb-neurophysiology/)
 * For neuroimaging data, such as MRI, use [Brain Imaging Data Structure (BIDS)](https://bids.neuroimaging.io/)

-* For microscopy data from immunostaining, we are participating in the development of the [BIDS extension for microscopy](https://docs.google.com/document/d/1Nlu6QVQrbOQtdtcRarsONbX5SrOubXWBvkV37LRRqrc/edit), and using the draft version for current Dandisets.
+For microscopy data from immunostaining, we are participating in the development of the [BIDS extension for microscopy](https://docs.google.com/document/d/1Nlu6QVQrbOQtdtcRarsONbX5SrOubXWBvkV37LRRqrc/edit), using the draft version for current Dandisets.

 To share data on DANDI, you will first need to convert your data to an appropriate standard.
 If you would like help determining which standard is most appropriate for your data, do not hesitate to reach out using the [dandi helpdesk](https://github.com/dandi/helpdesk/discussions/new) and we would be happy to assist.